sachinlala/SimplifyLearning/README.md

 |[Kihon](https://en.wikipedia.org/wiki/Kihon)|![Kihon](images/kihon.gif)|The basic algorithmic concepts and fundamental techniques.|
 |[Kata](https://en.wikipedia.org/wiki/Kata)|![Kata](images/kata.gif)|Assert the learnings with rigorous practice and achieve 1+ level of proficiency.|
 |[Kumite](https://en.wikipedia.org/wiki/Kumite)|![karate-do](images/karate-do.jpg)|The assembling of basic moves into coherent sequences, leading to something that solves a real-life problem.|

-### SimplifyLearning
-An anthology of programs to simplify understanding of foundational algorithms and basic frameworks.

-Written in Java, built with Gradle goodness,

 #### Dev Help
 0. Build: `./gradlew clean build`